-We have launched the MySEE digital e-commerce platform to make doing business with SEE easier and more efficient.
+Our MySEE digital e-commerce platform is making doing business with SEE easier and more efficient.
 We are investing in automation and digital technologies that enhance performance, efficiency and monitoring in customers' and our own operations.
-We are developing smart packaging that can enable traceability and deliver digital content.
-We are investing in digital printing to drive customer savings, generate demand and enhance brand image and shelf impact.
-We are accelerating our digital transformation by partnering with leading digital companies.
+During 2022, we introduced prismiq[TM], a digital packaging brand with a portfolio of solutions for design services, digital printing and connected packaging.
+Our digital packaging can enable traceability and deliver digital content.
+We continue to invest in digital printing to drive customer savings, generate demand and enhance brand image and shelf impact.